Go language features

 Many packages, especially in the standard library, rely on reflection to work.
 The

-reflect package has been re-implemented in TinyGo and most common types like numbers, strings, and structs are supported now.
+reflect package has been re-implemented in TinyGo and most of it works, but some parts are not yet fully supported.

 Due to the above missing pieces and because parts of the standard library depend on the particular compiler/runtime in use, many packages do not yet compile.
 See the list of compiling packages here (but note that “compiling” does not imply that works entirely).

-Careful design may avoid memory allocations in main loops.
+Careful design may avoid memory allocations in main loops where they can reduce performance a lot.
 You may want to compile with

 -print-allocs=. to find out where allocations happen and why they happen.
 For more information, see heap allocation.

 recover builtin is supported on most architectures, with the notable exception of WebAssembly.
 For WebAssembly, we need the exception handling proposal which is implemented in browsers but is not implemented in many WASI runtimes.

 recover is not implemented, a panic will always exit the program without running any deferred functions.